conan-io/conan-io.github.io/_posts/2026-08-12-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

 A [Clang module map](https://clang.llvm.org/docs/Modules.html) only tells the importer which headers form a module.
 It does not contain bindings, compile the library, or make an arbitrary binary ABI-compatible.
-Conan still has to provide the matching headers, libraries, transitive requirements, and build configuration.
+Conan still has to provide the matching headers, library, transitive requirements, and build configuration.

-## Describing the Native Dependencies with Conan
+## Describing the Native Dependency with Conan

 The recipe starts like a conventional CMake-based Conan consumer: